What Is A Conventional Boiler? (Comparison with Combi Boilers)

-- The feed and expansion tank sends water to the heat exchanger, where it’s heated;
+- The feed and expansion tank sends water to the heat exchanger, which heats the water.

-- Hot water is then pumped into the hot water cylinder, where it’s ready for use throughout the day;
+- The circulator pump then pushes hot water into the hot water cylinder, where it’s ready for use throughout the day.

-- When a thermostat is switched on, hot water starts to travel the home’s grid of pipes and radiators;
+- When you switch the thermostat on, hot water starts to travel the home’s grid of pipes and radiators.

-- When a hot water tap is turned on, hot water likewise comes from the cylinder;
+- When you turn on a hot water tap, hot water likewise comes from the hot water tank.

-- Having passed through the radiators, return water is cycled back into the heat exchanger for reheating
+- Having passed through the radiators, return water cycles back into the heat exchanger for reheating.

 Most newer boilers come with an expansion vessel to deal with surges of water supply in the home’s piping network.
 These are called “sealed systems,” and their boilers are dubbed “system boilers”.
 Where the excess water is sent to a feed and expansion tank, the system is referred to as “open-vented”.